Home » How to Dispose of My Old Fridge?

 Inspect the Fridge’s Condition

-Check to see if your fridge is still in working condition.
-Inspect the refrigerant tubing for any leak and if the compressor sounds functional.
-Keep in mind that older models are less efficient than newer ones.
-Whether or not the fridge works will identify the next step in getting rid of it.
+Check to see if your fridge or freezer is still in good working condition.
+Inspect the refrigerant tubing for any leaks and if the compressor sounds functional.
+Keep in mind that older models are generally less efficient than the new refrigerators on the market.

 In addition, it is important to know the two core materials used in a fridge since these have to be carefully considered in disposing of the appliance.

-• Refrigerant – The evaporator and compressor coil contain this chemical.
-Refrigerants contain toxic and ozone-depleting chlorofluorocarbon or for newer models, hydrofluorocarbon which both contains greenhouse gases.
+Refrigerant – The evaporator and compressor coil contain this chemical.
+Refrigerants contain toxic and ozone-depleting chlorofluorocarbons or for newer models, hydrofluorocarbons which both contain greenhouse gases.

 Reselling

 It doesn’t hurt to post an ad on your social media marketplace about your fridge.
-Include all necessary details and specifications about the item you will be selling such as the dimensions, working condition, service duration, and other features it has.
-What are the odds that another family will consider buying your old fridge?
-You can then contribute to their household as well as you also earn for getting rid of it.
+Detail the fridge or freezer dimensions, condition, duration of service, and other features.
+You might be surprised at how quickly your old refrigerator or freezer can find a new home.
+You can then contribute to their household all while earning some cash back for getting rid of it.

 While you’re at it, consider the next option below:

-In many cases, you just want to completely get rid of your heavy fridge without hopes to resell it or trade for a rebate.
-If you only want your old appliance removed without the worry of harming the environment, the best choice is to get help from rubbish removal companies.
+Sometimes, you just want to completely get rid of your heavy fridge without hoping to resell it or trade for a new appliance or rebate.
+If your priority is to have your old appliance or white goods removed without harming the environment, the ideal solution is to opt for professional rubbish removal services.

 Rubbish removal services are available all-around Sydney.
 However, here at Paul’s Rubbish Removal, we value the environment as much as you do.
-Our expert removalists make it our job to take away your old appliances without contaminating nature.
+Our expert removalists make it our job to safely remove your junk, old appliances and white goods without contaminating nature.

 Sarah Ann